 “An excellent plan,” the headmistress agreed.
 She’d prepared notes of her own as well.

 Keenan’s vision swam with exhaustion and he asked a scribe to record his role in the scheme.
 He couldn’t keep all the details in order as they chattered about logistics and meetings of elders that would take place tomorrow.
 So much to do.
 The sun rose within the hour.
 He tried not to slump against the wall.
 How hadn’t the others fallen asleep already, seated as they were?
 The ache in his legs kept him from growing too comfortable as he stood at parade rest.

 Eventually, their conversation drew to an end, and Lyss rose.
 “Thank you for your patience, captain,” she said to him.
 “One more favor tonight.
 Escort me to my rooms.
 I fear there might be more anarchists posed for a second attack.”

 He responded with the standard reply, “Veils.”

 Together, they left the infirmary.
 He called two more guards to escort the headmistress and augur to their rooms, and two to guard the infirmary.
 Somebody should watch the nurses as they changed their shifts to make sure no spies or assassins snuck in to finish their murders.
 Finally, he returned to the barracks and collapsed.
 He served again in a few hours.
 Keenan drifted off as the palace roused for the day, dreading the inevitable call to action.

 Thank you for reading!
 Next week I’ll be sharing my April Goals Recap.
-If you like my blog and want to support my writing projects, please consider donating to my Ko-Fi.
-Until next time, Happy Writing! 🙂
+If you feel so generously inclined, you can support my writing by leaving me a tip on my Kofi or donating using the secure box below.
+Until next time, thanks for reading and happy writing!